Alternative Christmas Dinner

 Goose

-But cook it well and goose is truly delicious.
+But cook it well and goose can be truly delicious.
 What’s more, the liver makes incredible pâté, the skin will be gloriously crisp, and you can use the fat to make some epic roast potatoes.
 As for sides, you can go with the traditional festive ones … with the addition, we’d suggest, of a good apple sauce with spices and lemon.

 Beef